-The financial risks to which the multi-academy trust is exposed to relate primarily to:

-- 1. Change in government and legislation - 2.
+- The financial risks to which the multi-academy trust is exposed to relate primarily to: - 1.
+Change in government and legislation - 2.
 Potential of reduced funding and cash flow - 3.
-Reduction in student numbers - 4.
-Additional costs incurred in the management of the COVID-19 pandemic and also loss of income for some schools, i.e. lettings
+Reduction in student numbers

-A risk also arises in relation to the defined benefit pension scheme, due to the fact that there is a deficit of £20,709k (2020: £14,408k).
+A risk also arises in relation to the defined benefit pension scheme, due to the fact that there is a deficit of £4,675k (2021: £20,709k).